mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 This is being written about 2 days late because I first had to learn the ropes of making my own github project and got more sidetracked on the drone itself rather than the neat setup of my github.
 I've had the intent of building a drone with something special in its design for about 4 months but never got started due to school sidetracking me.

+(Future) This journal covers most of my decision making and why I made them, I had fun writing it all and hope you enjoy reading it.

 However, once summer started, I couldn't decide what I wanted to build.
 I considered generative drone frame design, UAV based autonomous flight, however, I ultimately decided on a autonomous precision landing drone for two main reasons: For one, as an aspiring astronautical engineer, it is a similar "control" type of technology used in the Mars 2020 Perseverance Rover to autonomously identify landing targets, as well as in SpaceX's Falcon 9 landings.
 But an arguably more notable factor was budget.
 I needed a project that I could feel more comfortable affording, in which this precision landing drone felt more interesting than others, and is far more affordable than the alternatives.

 ## Design (So far):